 - 1 & a half cups warm water, or gradually add more if your dough is too dry

-- Combine flour, yeast, salt, and water in a bowl until there are no more dry parts.
-Add water gradually if needed.
+- Combine flour, yeast, salt, and water in a bowl, adding water gradually if needed.
 It will be a very sticky and wet dough.

 - Cover and let rise at room temperature for 2-3 hours.